About Catholic Homes

 Residents don’t own the asset but may benefit from any growth in its value when their villa is “sold”.

-When you purchase a lease, your payment means that when there is capital growth on the property upon re-sale, you share in this growth.
+When you purchase a lease for life villa, your payment means that when there is capital growth on the property upon re-sale, you share in this growth.
 This is sometimes called a “capital share lease” arrangement.

-Villa values go up and down over time in much the same way as your current residence.
 Under the Independent Living Village Agreement, residents receive the benefit of a proportion of capital growth, subject to conditions, upon re-leasing.
-This does vary between villages and organisations and you should check to see if an agreement allows you to benefit from capital growth.
+This does vary between villages and organisations and you should check to see if an agreement allows you to benefit from capital growth

 Incoming residents must abide by and sign a Pet Agreement Form, as your pet should not intrude on your neighbour’s amenity.
 Assistance and guide dogs are permitted.